barretrobbins/configure-ad/README.md

 <img src="https://i.imgur.com/zQthe6G.png" height="50%" width="50%"    alt="powershell script"/>
 </p>
 <p>
-Login to Client-1, right-click Start, and open Powershell ISE as an administrator by right-clicking and select "Run as administrator".
+Finally, login to Client-1, right-click Start, and open Powershell ISE as an administrator by right-clicking and select "Run as administrator".
 Create a new file, copy and paste the content of the script into the file.
 Next, run the script and observe the accounts being created.
 The script creates a certain amount of accounts and assigns the accounts with a password.
 This information is in the script.
 The new accounts will be filed in the _EMPLOYEES folder in Active Directory Users and Computers.

-Finally, go to Active Directory Users and Computers, open the _EMPLOYEES folder, and select a user.  need to allow non-Admin users access to remote desktop. login to Client-1 using the admin account.
-Next, go to System, then click "remote desktop", then allow "domain users".
-The Active Directory is now completely set up and users can log in remotely using Client-1.
+Afterwards, go to Active Directory Users and Computers, open the _EMPLOYEES folder, and select a user.
+Logoff from Client-1 and re-login using the new user.
+Go to Search, open Command Prompt, type "whoami" and "hostname" to confirm the user.
 </p>
 <br />